 Regular maintenance can extend the life of both strap types.
 We recommend cleaning them after use and storing them properly when not in use.

 With proper care, retractable ratchet straps can serve you well for years.
+However, a heavily used or abused ratchet strap might only last a few months, while a properly stored and tactfully used tie-down might last up to a few years.
 Their durability makes them a smart long-term investment for frequent users.

 Retractable and traditional ratchet straps each have their strengths when it comes to versatility.
 We find that retractable straps excel in quick-use situations.
 They’re great for securing smaller loads fast.